 This page outlines some accessibility guidelines that content editors need to be aware of and address in order to meet AODA website requirements.

-For more detail on AODA website requirements, accessibility guidelines, and specific techniques and tools to address them, have your department or unit request an information or hands-on training session, or refer to the Ontario Government's How to make websites accessible and the W3C's How to Meet WCAG 2.0.
+For more detail on AODA website requirements, accessibility guidelines, and specific techniques and tools to address them, refer to the Ontario Government's How to make websites accessible and the W3C's How to Meet WCAG 2.0.

 Mark up the structure of your web content